BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_2_Running_a_Bitcoin_Script.md

 For example, if you were adding together "1" and "2", your Bitcoin Script for that would be `1 2 OP_ADD`, _not_ "1 + 2".
 Since we know that OP_ADD operator takes two inputs, we know that the two inputs before it are its operands.

-> **WARNING:** Technically, everything in Bitcoin Script is an opcode, thus it would be most appropriate to record the above example as `OP_1 OP_2 OP_ADD`.
+> :warning: **WARNING:** Technically, everything in Bitcoin Script is an opcode, thus it would be most appropriate to record the above example as `OP_1 OP_2 OP_ADD`.
 In our examples, we don't worry about how the constants will be evaluated, as that's a topic of translation, as is explained in [§8.2: Building the Structure of P2SH](08_2_Building_the_Structure_of_P2SH.md).
 Some writers prefer to also leave the "OP" prefix off all operators, but we have opted not to.

 ### Understand the Stack